-In the Stay Order, this Court noted that it is highly likely the present commitment order will have expired before this Court can rule on the merits of the appeal and that the possibility of technical mootness is substantial, and directed the parties to discuss in their briefing whether the Court should nonetheless reach the merits of the Forced Drugging Order.2 Appellant was discharged on June 4 or 5, 2008, which raises the same issue with respect to the Stay Order, itself.
-In other words, has the Stay Order become technically moot, thus also mooting the motion for reconsideration, and if so, should the Court nonetheless reach the merits of the merits of the Court meant to include only extensions of the then existing commitment under the same case number, as distinct from future commitments in which a new 30-day petition might be filed under a different case number.
-What is clear is that unless Appellant is provided the sort of community support he seeks as a less intrusive alternative,3 he is almost certainly going to continue to have the sorts of problems in the community that have been bringing him to API4 and involved with the criminal justice system.5
+In the Stay Order, this Court noted that it is highly likely the present commitment order will have expired before this Court can rule on the merits of the appeal and that the possibility of technical mootness is substantial, and directed the parties to discuss in their briefing whether the Court should nonetheless reach the merits of the Forced Drugging Order.
+Appellant was discharged on June 4 or 5, 2008, which raises the same issue with respect to the Stay Order, itself.
+In other words, has the Stay Order become technically moot, thus also mooting the motion for reconsideration, and if so, should the Court nonetheless reach the merits of the Motion for Reconsideration?

 API's Motion for Reconsideration suggests the Motion for Reconsideration has not been rendered moot by Appellant's discharge, when at page 2, it states the Stay Order "effectively precludes API from administering medication for Mr. Bigley during this, or any future, commitment periods."
-It is unclear, however, whether this statement was
+It is unclear, however, whether this statement was meant to include only extensions of the then existing commitment under the same case number, as distinct from future commitments in which a new 30-day petition might be filed under a different case number.
+What is clear is that unless Appellant is provided the sort of community support he seeks as a less intrusive alternative, he is almost certainly going to continue to have the sorts of problems in the community that have been bringing him to API and involved with the criminal justice system.

-1 Exhibit A, is the AS 47.30.839 petition (Forced Drugging Petition), and Exhibit B the Superior Court's Forced Drugging Order.
+&lt;sup>1 Exhibit A, is the AS 47.30.839 petition (Forced Drugging Petition), and Exhibit B the Superior Court's Forced Drugging Order.

-In Myers, this Court invoked the public interest exception to the mootness rule,6 noting, however, that the United States Supreme Court in Washington v.
-Harper,7 held such an issue was not moot because the controversy could recur.
+In Myers, this Court invoked the public interest exception to the mootness rule, noting, however, that the United States Supreme Court in Washington v.
+Harper, held such an issue was not moot because the controversy could recur.

-Here, as this Court acknowledges in its Stay Order8 and API in its Motion for almost certain to recur.
+Here, as this Court acknowledges in its Stay Order and API in its Motion for Reconsideration, the controversy is at least likely to recur.
+Appellant suggests it is almost certain to recur.
 It is also clear that the issue is capable of evading review unless